Adam Duvall Preview, Player Props: Red Sox vs. Royals

 Adam Duvall At The Plate

-- In 30 games this year (43.5%), Duvall has picked up an RBI, and in 11 of those games (15.9%) he had more than one.
-He has also driven home three or more of his team's runs in six contests.
+- Duvall has picked up an RBI in 42.9% of his games this year, with more than one RBI in 15.7% of his games.
+He has also plated three or more runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.